 Government contracts are subject to stringent financial regulations to ensure transparency, accountability, and responsible use of taxpayer funds.
-An essential aspect of government contract accounting is the classification of costs as either allowable or unallowable.
+An essential aspect of government contract accounting is the classification of costs, allowable and unallowable cost.
 Navigating this distinction is crucial to maintain compliance and avoid financial repercussions.

 Delve into the intricacies of allowable and unallowable costs in government contract accounting and offer insights into how businesses can effectively evaluate and manage these costs.